seejohnrun/seejohnrun.github.io/_posts/2012-01-26-projects-yearning-for-work.markdown

 Once you have the list of files, you can go through the repositories and get their language or other properties.
 Adding a few other file names, and a search index, you could get a pretty neat list of projects that are looking to implement new features.
 I agree that these aren't necessarily projects that want more contributors, but its definitely a good place to start.

-In the next few days, I ll be releasing a small tool to automate this process.
+In the next few days, I'll be releasing a small tool to automate this process.
 What do you all think?
 Any other ideas?